anishsapkota/decentralized-issuer/README.md

 ```
 e.g `./deploy_docker.sh 10 7 one_round`

-This will also pull the image of redis and nginx and run them in docker container.
+The script will also pull the image of redis and nginx and run them in docker container.

 **Testing**